Void48/chatsen/README.md

 # Support and donations
 Support the project on Patreon and get some cool badges next to your username in return! https://www.patreon.com/chatsen

-# iOS Sideloading Guide
-- Install AltStore on your device https://altstore.io/
-- Download the .ipa file available on the [release page](https://github.com/Chatsen/chatsen/releases)
-- Open the .ipa file with AltStore on your iPhone

-Note: the .ipa file is not signed but will be signed automatically with AltStore on your device.
-**(A more detailed sideloading guide can be found as a pinned message in the #ios channel in the Discord server.)**

 # Build instructions
 To build Chatsen, all you should need is the Flutter SDK on the **master** branch and its required dependencies for your platform [(Android Studio for Android](https://developer.android.com/studio) and [Xcode for iOS)](https://developer.apple.com/xcode/resources/).